mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 - Provision DC/OS on Azure: Install DC/OS cluster on Azure by using the Azure Resource Manager templates.
 - Provision DC/OS on Google Cloud Platform (GCE): Install DC/OS cluster on Google Compute Engine (GCE) by using installation scripts.
 Upgrades are not supported with this installation method.

- ** Note:** The recommended way to install production ready DC/OS that can be upgraded in-place is to use the Advanced Installer.
+ ** Note:** The recommended way to install production ready DC/OS that can be upgraded in-place is to use the [Advanced Installer](/1.11/installing/production/deploying-dcos/installation/).

+## On-Premise Installation
+The on-premise installation method is based on dcos labs.
+The different types of on-premise installation method are:
+- Using Ansible
+- Using Chef
+- Using Puppet

 ## Production Installation
 The production installation method is a flexible way to configure and install DC/OS on a cluster.
 This method was previously called as custom installation.